Organizing a cluster

 $ kubectl get all --all-namespaces

-Namespaces should be kept separate - you could run all of the examples and do the exercises of this course in a cluster that is shared with critical software.
-An administrator should set a ResourceQuota for that namespace so that you can safely run anything there.
+Namespaces should be kept separate - you could e.g. run all of the examples and do the exercises of this course in a cluster that is shared with critical software, but that would not be a smart thing to do.
+An administrator should set a ResourceQuota for that namespace, so that you can safely run anything there.
 We'll look into resource limits and requests later.

-Creating a namespace is a oneliner (kubectl create namespace example-namespace
+Creating a namespace is an oneliner (kubectl create namespace example-namespace

 ).
-You can define the namespace to use by adding it to the metadata section of the yamls.
+You can define the namespace to use by adding it to the metadata section of the yaml files.

 # ...